 So much for wistful hopes.
 Obviously, all bets off now.
-By remaining adamant on nudity ban, taking down gazebo altar, and effectively kicking out sweat lodge -- and reportedly STILL only paying minimum wage for non-management gigs -- they showed themselves to be something very akin to villains in the eyes of dyed-in-the-wool Springs fans everywhere. (see New Day Dawning and
+By remaining adamant on nudity ban, taking down gazebo altar, and effectively kicking out sweat lodge -- and reportedly STILL only paying minimum wage for all non-management gigs -- they showed themselves to be something very akin to villains in the eyes of dyed-in-the-wool Springs fans everywhere. (see New Day Dawning and

 And of course it got worse.
-Grounds masseuses took pay cut, gift shop consignees had bigger slice taken from sales, and employees no longer received monthly free bath or even a discount.
-And, tragically, dozens of mature pine and cedars -- some no doubt growing contentedly while founder Henry was still caring for place before World War I -- were mindlessly cut down to make way for new bathhouse greywater septic system, the need of which surely could've been met in far less disruptive, more creative and ecological way rather than blindly caving to outmoded, environmentally hostile, conventional means.
-(Maybe it was in part a forceful gesture to show in no uncertain terms that there was a new, no-nonsense sheriff in town.)
+Grounds masseuses took a pay cut, gift shop consignees had bigger slice taken from sales, and employees no longer received monthly free bath or even a discount.
+And, tragically, dozens of mature pine and cedars -- some no doubt growing contentedly while founder Henry was still caring for place before World War I -- were mindlessly cut down to make way for new bathhouse greywater septic system, the need of which surely could've been met in a far less disruptive, more creative and ecological way rather than blindly caving to outmoded, environmentally hostile, conventional means.
+(Maybe it was in part a forceful gesture to show in no uncertain terms there was a new sheriff in town.)

 No doubt, before virus many people visiting for the first time -- those never having experienced earlier days that in rarest moments could approach blissful, heaven-on-earth communion with nature -- might've still enjoyed themselves, having nothing to compare current social climate and policies to.
-For the place indeed has charm to spare.
+For the place indeed has had charm to spare.

 But any the least bit sensitive among even uninformed newbies might've easily sensed disruptive energetic undercurrents bent on erasing place's former vibrant bohemian culture and replacing with restrictive, bland, "refined" culture.